spatiotemporal-data/spatiotemporal-data.github.io/posts/commentator.md

 ### April 26, 2024

 Today, **Eric Plosky** discussed what they have done about "Panel on data standards" at [MobilityData](https://mobilitydata.org/).
-The team tried to develop and manage open data specifications around the world.
-Overall, this is an open mobility data stanard/format as used in [the mobility database](https://mobilitydatabase.org/):
+The team tried to develop and manage open data specifications around the world and advance the data standardization.
+Overall, this is an open mobility data standard/format as used in [the mobility database](https://mobilitydatabase.org/):

 - **Transit**: General Transit Feed Specification (GTFS, see [gtfs-realtime-bindings](https://github.com/MobilityData/gtfs-realtime-bindings)).
 For example, the transit operations system data include:
   - Vehicle location data